 Here are some I prepared earlier:

-Photocopiable classroom materials using giving advice to practise other language
+Photocopiable classroom materials using advice/ recommendations to practise other language

 Recommending arts and media (with lot of useful art and media language)